tranquilts/MATCH/README.md

 3. Users must be able to play directly on their server (no downloads required).
 4. Users should have instructions/rules before starting.
 5. The game should be responsive and usable on desktop, tablet and mobile devices.
-6. Users can stop the game and come back at any time.
+6. Users can stop the game and return any time.
 7. The system responds when a match is made.
-8. End messsage displayed when user finishes the game successfully.
+8. An end messsage is displayed when user finishes the game successfully.
-9. Play again message when user finishes.
+9. Play again message runs when user finishes.

 ### Non-Functional Requirements
 1. The website is clean and intuitive with minimal clutter and no intrusive pop-ups.